Where Will My Massage or Bodywork Session Take Place?

 Must I Be Completely Undressed?

-Most massage and bodywork techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
+Most manual therapy techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
 You should undress to your level of comfort.
 You will be properly draped during the entire session.
 CranioSacral sessions are usually performed with the client completely dressed and other techniques such as visceral manipulation can be performed in shorts and a bra.